chuniversity/cruisebuddy-react/README.md

 # Cruisebuddy React App

-This is the front end application for the increasingly popular app Cruise Buddy.
+This is the front end application for the proof of concept app: Cruise Buddy.

 Technologies used: ReactJS, Axios, Bootstrap, Semantic UI.